EnigmaCurry/blogofile.com/_documentation/filters.rst

 ******************************
 Filters are Blogofile's text processor plugin system.
 They create callable functions in templates and blog posts that can perform manipulation on a block of text.
 Ideas for filters:

+* Markup languages.
-* A swear-word filter.
+* A code syntax highlighter.
 * A flash video plugin helper.
-* A new markup language.
+* A swear word filter.
 * A foreign language translator.

 .. _filter-simple-example: